 Academic Curriculum

-This four-year program is divided into two phases.
-The first two years of the program are called foundations.
-This phase builds your foundational knowledge and skills for the future practice of medicine.
-You are introduced to the foundational science and clinical topics, and also begin to develop your clinical skills to prepare for learning in the final two years of the program, known as clerkships.
-Clerkship involves learning while working with physicians and other health care team members in the hospital and clinic.
-With support from UofT's world-class network of hospitals and clinical care sites, students delve deeper into areas such as pediatrics, family medicine, surgery, internal medicine, obstetrics-gynecology, anesthesia, emergency medicine, and psychiatry.
+The four-year MD program is divided into two phases.
+The first two years of the program are called foundations where you build knowledge and skills for the future practice of medicine.
+Clerkship, the second two years, involves learning while working with physicians and other health care team members in the hospital and clinic.

 Grading System